MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/virtual-address-spaces.md

 ## <span id="Paged_pool_and_Nonpaged_pool"></span><span id="paged_pool_and_nonpaged_pool"></span><span id="PAGED_POOL_AND_NONPAGED_POOL"></span>Paged pool and Nonpaged pool

 In user space, all physical memory pages can be paged out to a disk file as needed.
 In system space, some physical pages can be paged out and others cannot.
 System space has two regions for dynamically allocating memory: paged pool and nonpaged pool.
-In 64-bit Windows, paged pool is the 128-gigabyte range of virtual addresses that goes from 0xFFFFA800'00000000 through 0xFFFFA81F'FFFFFFFF.
-Nonpaged pool is the 128-gigabyte range of virtual addresses that goes from 0xFFFFAC00'00000000 through 0xFFFFAC1F'FFFFFFFF.

 Memory that is allocated in paged pool can be paged out to a disk file as needed.
 Memory that is allocated in nonpaged pool can never be paged out to a disk file.